amandalong/Sandin-Image-Processor/README.md

 **INSTALLATION **

 The analog Sandin Image Processor was recreated using Max/MSP software https://cycling74.com/downloads (min. requirement Max 8).
 The free version will allow to run and modify the Sandin app but no changes will be saved.
+A webcam should be attached.

 Download the zip file.
 Unzip and open the sandin0.6.maxpat in the folder.